 How do you approach character development, and are there any characters you relate to on a personal level?

-Always I write a biography of the main character and in this case; I wrote one for the villain and the love interest because it is romantic suspense.
+Always I write a biography of the main character and in this case, I wrote one for the villain and the love interest because it is romantic suspense.
 That way, I could look back and make sure I had the same characteristics throughout the novel, Missed Deadline.
-Sarah Juliet, the protagonist, resonated with me, because I also went to some Rock' n Roll events in my 20s.
+Sarah Juliet, the protagonist, resonated with me, because I also went to some rock and roll events in my twenties.
 However, she was so flawed at first, but she grew as a person.

 Can you describe the techniques and influences that shape your voice?